Granville Carnival: France’s Only UNESCO-Listed Carnival – History, Traditions & Festivities 🎭

 Granville Carnival Today: A Legacy of Fun, Satire, and Community

 Today, Granville Carnival is one of the largest and most vibrant festivals in France, attracting tens of thousands of visitors each year.
-What makes Granville Carnival so special?
-Perhaps it is the symbolic “Bonhomme” of the carnival — an effigy that represents the “king” of the festival.
-This giant figure, often depicting a famous character or symbol, is paraded through the streets before being “judged” and burned to mark the end of the carnival, symbolizing the defeat of winter and the arrival of spring.
+At its heart is the Bonhomme — the symbolic “king” of the carnival.
+This giant effigy often depicts a public figure or cultural symbol and is paraded through the streets before being judged and burned, marking the symbolic defeat of winter and the hopeful arrival of spring.

 Granville Carnival 2025: Celebrating 150 Years of Tradition